 ON THIS PAGE: You will learn about the different ways doctors use to treat each of the most common types of HIV/AIDS-related cancers.
 To see other pages, use the menu.

-This section outlines treatments that are the standard of care for these types of cancer.
+This section tells you the treatments that are the standard of care for these types of cancer.
 “Standard of care” means the best treatments known.
-When making treatment decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Your doctor can help you consider all your treatment options.
 To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatment.
 This is called a multidisciplinary team .
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 It is often difficult to treat cancer in people with AIDS because of the increased risk of infections from lower levels of white blood cells and poorer immune function caused by HIV.
 However, doctors and researchers are always looking for better treatments, and recent research has resulted in medical advances.